ucsdwcsng/beamarmor/README.md

 2. beamarmor/srsRAN/srsenb/hdr/beamArmorGUI.h - Extract the metrics and plot them with gnuplot library.
 3. alpha_compute_server.py - BeamArmor RIC for jammer channel estimation.
 4. alpha_computer_server_toggle.py - BeamArmor RIC for jammer channel estimation with GUI to turn BeamArmor ON/OFF for live demos.

-## Running the srsenb with MIMO-RIC and BeamArmor
-The srsRAN base station can be run by executing the core application srsepc and the base station application srsenb.
-Execute 'sudo /srsRAN/build/srsepc/src/srsepc ~/.config/srsran/epc.conf' followed by 'sudo /srsRAN/build/srsenb/sc/srsenb ~/.config/srsran/enb.conf' in another terminal.
-Execute the Python script inside a 3rd terminal to run the controller by executing 'python3 alpha_compute_server.py'.
-From now on, the srsenb program communicates at a set periodicity with the MIMO-RIC.

 ## Parameters of MIMO-RIC
 To change the periodicity, look for the function calls 'send_y1y2' and 'poll_alpha' inside the run_thread() method (txrx.cc), and set the if-condition 'if (tti % 50 == 0)' to any value you prefer instead of every 50 TTI.